zeel-dev/interview/README.md

 ### How to submit

-This coding challenge should take no longer than 3 hours.
+This coding challenge should take about 2 to 3 hours.

 You can email us a github link or share from your google drive.
 Please provide instructions for running and testing your application.